OlivierKessler01/python-jsontophp/README.md

 # python-jsontophp

+This is a pratice CPython extension developmment.
-This Python extension provides interface to functions that convert JSON objects to PHP objects.
+This Python extension provides interface to functions that convert JSON objects to useless PHP objects.

 #To install the extension on yoyr machine :
 python3 setup.py install